NanoCommons/user-handbook/docs/data-management/data-resources/index.md

 ---
 layout: page
-title: Nanosafety data resources
+title: Nanosafety data/knowledge resources

 description: Listing of important data resources for nanosafety and nanoinformatics
 permalink: /data-management/data-resources/
-parent: Data management
+parent: Data/knowledge management
 has_children: true
 has_references: true
 has_toc: false
 nav_order: 280
 ---
-# Where and how to find nanosafety data
+# Where and how to find nanosafety data / knowledge
 Partly based on: Furxhi, 2022<br>
 © 2021 by the author.
 Published by Elsevier B.V.
 {: .source }